peffis/ionbeam/README.md

 would like to programmatically parse and extract certain information that cannot be described using the template matcher so therefore it is possible to, instead of using matchBody, you set bodyConstraints to be an _erlang fun_ that vill validate the body instead.
-This function is given two arguments - the body and the current context - and you can then parse the body in whatever way you like and return a new context (or return an error tuple - {error, "some reason"} - if you do not think the body is
+This function takes two arguments - the body and the current context - and you can then parse the body in whatever way you like and return a new context (or return an error tuple - {error, "some reason"} - if you do not think the body is